drogonframework/drogon-docs/ENG-02-Installation.md

 ## Library Dependencies

+* Built-in
   * trantor, a non-blocking I/O C++ network library, also developed by the author of Drogon, has been used as  a git repository submodule, no need to install in advance;
+* Mandatory
   * jsoncpp, JSON's c++ library, the version should be **no less than 1.7**;
   * libuuid, generating c library of uuid;
   * zlib, used to support compressed transmission;
+* Optional
-* OpenSSL, not mandatory, if the OpenSSL library is installed, drogon will support HTTPS as well, otherwise drogon only supports HTTP.
+  * OpenSSL, if the OpenSSL library is installed, drogon will support HTTPS as well, otherwise drogon only supports HTTP.
-* c-ares, not mandatory, if the c-ares library is installed，drogon will be more efficient with DNS;
+  * c-ares, if the c-ares library is installed，drogon will be more efficient with DNS;
-* libbrotli, not mandatory, if the libbrotli library is installed, drogon will support brotli compression when sending HTTP responses;
+  * libbrotli, if the libbrotli library is installed, drogon will support brotli compression when sending HTTP responses;
   * boost, the version should be **no less than 1.61**, is required only if the C++ compiler does not support C++ 17 and if the STL doesn't fully support `std::filesystem`.
-* the client development libraries of postgreSQL, mariadb and sqlite3, not mandatory, if one or more of them is installed, drogon will support access to the according database.
+  * the client development libraries of postgreSQL, mariadb and sqlite3, if one or more of them is installed, drogon will support access to the according database.
+  * hiredis,  if the hiredis library is installed, drogon will support access to redis.
-* gtest, not mandatory, if the gtest library is installed, the unit tests can be compiled.
+  * gtest, if the gtest library is installed, the unit tests can be compiled.
-* yaml-cpp, not mandatory, if the yaml-cpp library is installed, drogon will support config file with yaml format.
+  * yaml-cpp, if the yaml-cpp library is installed, drogon will support config file with yaml format.

 ## System Preparation Examples